budhilaw/themify-icons.scss/README.md

 Themify Icons SCSS
 ==================

-This testing is a SCSS version of the Themify Icons which includes mixins to create themify icons on the fly.
+This is a SCSS version of the Themify Icons which includes mixins to create themify icons on the fly.
 I am basing the SCSS off of the SCSS verion of font-awesome.
 You can find themify icons here: [http://themify.me/themify-icons](http://themify.me/themify-icons)

 ##Install
 1. Download and put the themify-icons folder inside of your SASS folder.